Frosty515/Custom-Arch/docs/design.md

 - `jnc (address or register)` jump to address provided or address in register if carry flag is not set, otherwise `nop`
 - `jz (address or register)` jump to address provided or address in register if zero flag is set, otherwise `nop`
 - `jnz (address or register)` jump to address provided or address in register if zero flag is not set, otherwise `nop`

-### IO

-- `inb port(address, register or immediate), out(address or register)` receive byte from port and put it in out
-- `outb port(address, register or immediate), byte(address, register or immediate)` send byte to port
-- `inw port(address, register or immediate), out(address or register)` receive word from port and put it in out
-- `outw port(address, register or immediate), word(address, register or immediate)` send word to port
-- `ind port(address, register or immediate), out(address or register)` receive double-word from port and put it in out
-- `outd port(address, register or immediate), double-word(address, register or immediate)` send double-word to port
-- `inq port(address, register or immediate), out(address or register)` receive quad-word from port and put it in out
-- `outq port(address, register or immediate), quad-word(address, register or immediate)` send quad-word to port

 ### Interrupts